 Community leaders wanted to create a safe space for community voices and ensure that these voices were deeply involved with relevant conversations on education.
 A grant from the W.K.
 Kellogg Foundation served as a catalyst for the organization’s efforts to address race and class issues in New Orleans, as well as empower parents to take a seat at the table.

 The reality of public education in New Orleans is that it is the nation’s first and only all-charter school district, the Recovery School District.
-The system of charter schools, which are run by private groups instead of a publicly-elected board, is taking bold steps in the name of education innovation.
+The system of charter schools, which are run by private groups instead of a publicly-elected board, is taking bold steps in education innovation.
 However, it can prove daunting for many parents.

 Parent engagement is at the core of OPEN’s work in New Orleans.
 One of their signature programs is the Parent Leadership Training Institute (PLTI), which trains parents on how to use their voices to advocate for their children, while navigating the city’s diverse school system.